 In August 2020, I shifted into educational development and began working as an Instructional Coach at the Catholic University Center for Teaching Excellence, where I work with faculty on pedagogy and professional development.
 I am now the Assistant Director of the Center for Teaching Excellence where I work collaboratively on a wider institutional scale to help faculty and students succeed.
 While I loved my years in the classroom with students, I also really love the work I do now of making good teaching possible.

 Though I haven’t followed the traditional tenure-track route, I have also kept publishing.
-I have published three chapters from my dissertation as articles, and now also write essays for wider audiences.
+I published three chapters from my dissertation as articles, and now also write essays for wider audiences.
 The non-traditional academic route has allowed me to have a stable and fulfilling life outside of work, and to pursue a unique path in the field of education.
-I’ve gained a lot of experience at several different types of institutions, which has allowed me to cultivate a broader knowledge of education than I would have had if I’d worked in just one institution for my entire career so far.
+I’ve also gained a lot of experience at several different types of institutions, which has allowed me to cultivate a broader knowledge of the field of education than I would have if I’d worked in just one institution for my entire career so far.